dyl-atk/clustering-local-areas/README.md

 The census data is downloaded from the ONS website in xlsx format.
 This is imported into the R Studio environment.
 The census data contains an observation for each parliamentary constituency for each variable.
 The imported data is then cleaned and processed: variable names are tidied and irrelevant columns are removed.
 The data is converted from counts into proportions: for example, the number of people employed is converted to an employment rate.

-Next, the imported census data across all the themes are joined into a single dataframe.
+Next, the imported census data across all the themes are joined into a single data frame.
 Initial checks are performed to ensure there are no duplicates or missing data.

 ## **Exploratory data analysis**